-- (a) Underwriting risk;

-- (b) Credit risk:

-- (c) Liquidity risk; and
+Underwriting risk; Credit risk; Liquidity risk; and Market risk.

-- (d) Market risk.

 This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk.
-Further quantitative disclosures are included throughout these consolidated financial statements.
+Further quantitative disclosures are included throughout these consolidated appropriate 115K IIIIIIs and controls and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
+The Group, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.